Team100/all24/studies/java_rbf/README.md

 $$ \Phi W = F $$

-that can be solved for $W$, e.g. with LU decomposition.
+that can be solved for $W$, e.g. with LU or QR decomposition.

 In our case, we're working on $\R^4\rightarrow\R^2$.
-The domain is the image frame $(u, v)$, the apparent tag size in pixels, $d$, and the known tag height, $Z$.
+The domain is the image frame $(u, v)$, the apparent tag size in pixels, $d$, and the known tag altitude, $Z$.
 The range is the cartesian relative position, $(X, Y)$.

 It might be better to cast the dependent variables in polar coordinates given the